heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz upload -f file.geojson -p treatment
 ```

 Uploads data and adds the value of the selected feature property as tag.
 These tags can be used to filter data when querying the HERE Data Hub API.
 The tags will be stored as `propertyname@value`.
-This is most effective when the property consists of a limited number of qualitative values -- if you have a large number of unique values, or quantitative values, you are better off using Property Search.
+This is most effective when the property consists of a limited number of qualitative values -- if you have many unique values, or quantitative values, you are better off using Property Search.

 ###### Response